carpentries-lab/python-aos-lesson/_episodes/01-conda.md

 > ## Install the libraries required for this lesson
 >
 > Go ahead and install jupyter, iris and cmocean using either the Anaconda Navigator interface
-> or the command line (Mac, Linux) / Anaconda Prompt (Windows).
+> Bash Shell or Anaconda Prompt (Windows).
 >
-> (Those using Mac or Linux may like to create a separate `pyaos-lesson` environment,
+> (You may like to create a separate `pyaos-lesson` environment,
-> but this is not necessary.
+> but this is not necessary to complete the lessons.)
-> Windows users shouldn't create a separate environment,
-> because it's not possible to activate environments from the Git Bash terminal emulator,
-> which is something we'll do in later lessons.)
 >
 {: .challenge}